 At that moment, I hadn’t made any connections between that phrase to any other particular event or circumstance.
 There’s been an awful lot on my mind over the last couple years, and I know at times things have seemed a little scattered.
 It’s been sometimes hard to put a finger on exactly which brush fires are causing me the most heat, generally speaking.
 But when I looked at the calendar again things started to come more into focus.

-This morning I’m finding myself overwhelmingly thankful for the amazing family, friends and life I’ve been blessed with- and hope you all have an outstanding day, however you choose to spend it.
+This morning I’m finding myself overwhelmingly thankful for the amazing family, friends and life I’ve been blessed with.

 It’s been a long time since I’ve had my ass handed to me.
 Last month I got the comeuppance I’ve been due for quite some time, and it’s been incredibly humbling.
 I love to mountain bike, and in particular jump and hop said mountain bike around, between, and over obstacles both large and small.
 The feeling of flight and weightlessness is something I’ve chased since my skydiving days, and frankly, only get to experience when leaping a bike these days.
 Having been a rider for most of my life, this type of risk is really nothing new or unexpected for me.
 I’ve been doing it for so long I take my skills for granted, as the feeling of flight, speed and weightlessness are as close as I can come to feeling superhuman.